Alumni On The Move: Amy Dukes

 Q: How did your WVU Master’s Degree shape your current career path?

-A: Well, I have worked in senior services and nonprofits my entire career and I've had a bunch of different roles throughout.
+A: I have worked in senior services and nonprofits my entire career and I've had a number of different roles throughout.
 I had the opportunity to work in marketing.
 I received a promotion and I thought: I need to be better in order to give this job everything that it deserves.
 I started looking into master's programs and finding this program specifically has been wonderful because of the integrated marketing nature of it.
-It's helped me to learn every aspect of marketing and that's really helped me to shape what I'm doing with my job so that the company is getting the most benefit.
+It's helped me to learn every aspect of marketing and communication and that's really helped me to shape what I'm doing with my job so that what I learn brings immediate value to my company.

 Q: Did your master's degree allow you to advance in your current role or create opportunities for another job?

 A: Absolutely.
-I think I got the promotion and then I was in a position to put my money where my mouth is, you know, to really prove that I could do this role.
-And I feel like the Master's program, one thing I really loved about it is I felt with each class (the way they were structured) allowed me to really focus on what I'm doing within the confines of marketing which helped me to be able to benefit my organization immediately.
-With every class I was able to bring something new to the role and to help to expand what we're doing within the organization.
+I was promoted into a new position and I wanted to really prove that I could excel in this role.
+In the IMC master’s program, I felt that each class allowed me to really focus on what I'm doing in my current role.
+This helped me to bring value to my organization immediately.
+With what I learned in every class, I was able to bring something new to my job and this helped to expand what we're doing within my organization.

 Q: What made West Virginia University stand out from other universities when you were choosing a master's program?
 And are you originally from West Virginia or do you work in a different state?

-What really caught my eye about the Integrated Marketing Communications program is that there were ways to specialize, and when I spoke to the recruiters for the program to really learn about it what stood out to me is in each class you can really focus on the business that you're interested in focusing on.
-Whether it's your business or a similar business, it helps you really take what you're learning and use it in the workforce right away.
+What really caught my eye about the Integrated Marketing Communications program is that there were built in ways to specialize.
+When I spoke to the Admissions staff for the program to really learn about what IMC offers, what stood out to me is in each class you can really focus on the business type that you're interested in.
+Whether it's your own business or something similar, the flexibility allows you to really take what you're learning in class and use it in the workforce right away.

 Q: Was there any content in your coursework that challenged or changed your thinking?
 If so, what specifically?

 A: All of it.
-I am old now, so learning more about digital marketing was huge for me, and really understanding social media content and just general digital marketing and how to target different audiences.
+I am old now, so learning more about digital marketing was huge for me.
+Diving into social media content creation and general digital marketing strategy and how to target different audiences was eye opening.

 Q: Were you caring for a family or balancing other responsibilities while completing the program?

 A: Yes.
 I am a single mom.
-I have two kids, my eldest was going through graduation, and my goal was to graduate before my eldest started college.
+I have two kids and my eldest was a senior in high school.
+My goal was to graduate before my eldest started college.

-That was my goal, but I have two kids.
+I have two kids.
 I have a bunch of pets.
-I have family that I coordinate some things for and I'm working full-time in a fairly high level position.
-So it was a lot to do a master's degree on top of that, and I'm very proud that I was able to.
+I have family that I coordinate some things for and I'm working full-time in a fairly high-level position.
+So, it was a lot to pursue a master's degree on top of that, and I'm very proud that I was able to complete the program.

 In my undergrad I graduated with a GPA of 3.96, even though I know it makes me a nerd.
-Going into my master's, I was like, it doesn't matter.
-You have to have a certain grade in order to get tuition reimbursement, but don't kill yourself to get a high grade point average.
+Going into my master's classes, I told myself not to focus on my GPA and add unnecessary stress to myself.
+You have to have a certain grade in order to get tuition reimbursement, but don't kill yourself to get a high-grade point average.
 But I just couldn't.
 Right?
-So I ended up graduating with a 4.0.
+So, I ended up graduating with a 4.0.
 I was super proud of that.

 It was a lot.
 And did something slip?
 Yes.
 Was my house as clean as it should have been?
 No. Were my kids quite as over mothered as they should have been?
 No, but we got through it.